eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 We choose, then, to conclude that Bob is the Condorcet winner in this example, based on the expressed preferences of voters who did rank a second choice.
 The ranked-choice voting (RCV) tabulation would have eliminated Bob, however, and Alice would ultimately win over Clark by a single vote despite having only 48% support.

-Insidiously, if just 2 of the Clark-first-Bob-second voters had instead lied and insincerely ranked Bob first and Clark second, then their second choice, Bob, would have won the RCV tabulation, rather than their worst choice, Alice.
-By voting sincerely, these voters who were expressing a preference of Clark over Alice and Bob over Alice ultimately elected Alice directly.
+Insidiously, if just 2 of the Clark-first-Bob-second voters had instead strategically ranked Bob first and Clark second, then their second choice, Bob, would have won the RCV tabulation rather than their worst choice, Alice.
+This wouldn't have changed their expressed preference towards Alice, but it would have changed the winner of the election from Alice to Bob.
+By voting sincerely, these voters who expressed a preference of Clark over Alice and Bob over Alice ultimately elected Alice directly.
 Under RCV, Clark is a spoiler.

-In Condorcetist thinking, we choose to rely on the expressed preferences of voters, even when those preferences are incomplete due to ballot truncation.
+In Condorcetist thinking, we rely on the expressed preferences of voters, even when those preferences are incomplete due to ballot truncation.
 Indeed, we are lacking the information of how a pivotal 15% of voters would vote between Bob and Alice in a potential head-to-head matchup.
 But of those who did, Bob is the preferred candidate.

 But if just 11 of the Clark bullet voters, who maybe hated both Bob and Alice, slightly preferred Alice over Bob, then Alice *might just be* the Condorcet winner.
 However, we also have intense ambiguity from the 5% of Bob supporters who did not rank a second choice.
 The result between Alice and Clark is therefore also exceptionally close and uncertain, and it's entirely possible that we actually have a Condorcet cycle on our hands.